OntLRB/Benchmark/README.md

 ## Installation instruction

-This is how you instatt it
+This is how you install it